wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

 ## Have a plan to promptly update to newly released WAF node versions

-Wallarm is constantly working to improve the WAF node software, with new releases available about 2 times per year.
+Wallarm is constantly working to improve the WAF node software, with new releases available about once a quarter.
 Please read [this document](../updating-migrating/general-recommendations.md) for information about the recommended approach to perform the upgrades, with associated risks and relevant upgrade procedures.

 ## Learn known caveats